SDeRichter/LabJavaMapReduce/README.md

 For this map reduce job, the mapper send the name of the tree specie and the height value as a Double, if the value does not exist we send -1.
 The reducer outputs the maximum value received.

+For the test of the Reducer, we had troubles to create an Iterable of DoubleWritable that we could send to the Reducer, so we browsed Google for at least half an hour before finding and understanding how it works and can be initialized.
 ```
 -sh-4.2$ hdfs dfs -cat output_height/part-r-00000
 araucana        9.0